 A lot of their marketing is done with user-generated content.
 They have video channels on YouTube – today there are alsomany user generated channels around GoPros.

 Apple has been running the #ShotonIphone campaign for several years.
-10 selected photos were featured on on billboards, Apple retail stores and online.
+10 selected photos were featured on billboards, in Apple retail stores, and online.

 This is not a post about UGC examples, but I don’t want to leave you with the feeling only huge brands like Apple or GoPro can initiate a UGC campaign.